buttacwup/everything-butta/getting supported.md

 Once you have set up the link and clicked OK you will see the New Link dialog box.
 In the New Link dialog box are a link and a key.
 The key is only needed to grant access when looking at Wardrobe using the inworld closet or display board.
 I won’t need the key.

-1. Right Click the link
+1. Right Click the link.
-2. Select Copy Link (or Copy Link Address)
+2. Select **Copy Link** (or Copy Link Address)
-3. Send the link to me in either a Discord or Second Life direct mesage.
+3. Send the link to me in either a Discord or Second Life direct message.

+_Note: my DIscord ID is SaBR#8587 and you can find me in Second Life as buttacwup.float_

 _Note: You can also highlight the link, and use CTRL+C/CMD+C on the keyboard to copy.
 You can update and delete any links you have created from Tools / Manage Links in your Wardrobe._